Manufacturers: Nothing Can Impact Your Overall Operational Performance and Bottom Line Like an Unhealthy Organizational Culture.

 On the other hand, a positive and productive company culture gives your employees the drive to achieve their full potential in alignment with your company’s performance objectives, ultimately crucial for your bottom line.

 Unfortunately, the culture in the majority of companies in the manufacturing industry is suffering.
 Grant Thornton conducted a study called “Return on Culture: Proving the Connection Between Work and Profit,” and he found that of all industry executives, manufacturing executives were the most likely to say that their culture is unhealthy and does not facilitate innovation.
-In order to stay relevant, attract and retain talent, and be more profitable, manufacturing companies need to evolve their work culture.
+To stay relevant, attract and retain key personnel, and be more profitable, manufacturing companies need to evolve and optimize their organizational culture.

 As a whole, it’s a challenge for manufacturing enterprises to stay relevant, particularly in the race for digital transformation.
-A recent study by Deloitte revealed that many manufacturing companies are falling behind when it comes to human resources and customer-centric innovation.
+Many manufacturing companies are falling behind in human resources and customer-centric innovation.
 The use of “legacy systems” or technologies that have become outdated is a significant part of the problem.

 In the 2019 Cognitive Sourcing Study from Levadata, over 200 senior procurement and supply chain leaders from global manufacturing companies were surveyed, and 58% of respondents said individual commodity managers were still managing their supply management sources as opposed to central systems for storing insights and data.
 44% of respondents reported that they didn’t use a cost management tool for NPI (New Product Introduction).